myspotontheweb/slipway/README.md

 > a slope built leading down into water, used for launching and landing boats and ships or for building and repairing them.

-This project is a [copier](https://copier.readthedocs.io/) template which initializes a project that uses [FluxCD](https://fluxcd.io/) to manage the configuration of an [AWS EKS](https://aws.amazon.com/eks/) cluster
+Slipway tries to simplify the setup of a new Kubernetes based software project.
+It is implemented as a [copier](https://copier.readthedocs.io/) template that creates a GitOps repository used by [FluxCD](https://fluxcd.io/) to configure EKS clusters for dev, staging and production.

 # Quick start